Shady-Data/09-Assembly/01_Debugging/03_Understanding_Errors.md

 ## Semantic Errors

 These errors occur because the statements within the program are not meaningful to the compiler.
-The syntax used is correct... but maybe the programmer used the wrong variables, operations or order.
-For example, initializing a variable and trying to increment it without declaring the variable.
+The syntax used is correct, but maybe the programmer used the wrong variables, operations or order.
+For example; initializing a variable and trying to increment it without declaring the variable.
 Or doing something like `a + b = c`.

 ## Identifying/Finding Semantic Errors

 Semantic errors will be very similar to Logical Errors.
-You often won't even know you have a bug until you see the output.
 Again, unit testing should make this error more easy to identify.
 Otherwise, you will have to find the abnormality and determine what the error is once you find it.
 Viewing variable values are a very useful way to identify this error.

 ## Fixing Semantic Errors